11th Expeditionary Combat Aviation Brigade: Vietnam era (1962–1972)

 The colors remained dormant until the requirement for air mobility (heliborne tactical movement) of infantry units was established by the Department of the Army in 1962.
-Secretary of the Army Cyrus R. Vance envisioned that the Army required its own organic aviation assets to meet immediate combat needs of infantry units.
+Secretary of the Army Cyrus R. Vance envisioned that the Army required its organic aviation assets to meet the immediate combat needs of infantry units.
 The XVIII Airborne Corps began experimenting with this new concept by using borrowed helicopters.
 By the end of the year, Secretary Vance decided to form a test division to further evaluate this new concept.

 On 1 February 1963, Headquarters and Headquarters Company, 11th Aviation Group, was activated for testing purposes as a Regular Army element of the 11th Air Assault Division (Test).
-Under the leadership of Major General Charles W.G.
-Rich, the Test Director, and Brigadier General Harry Kinnard, the Division Commander, the group worked to formulate a unit that could move one-third of the division's infantry battalions and supporting units in one single helicopter lift.
+Under the leadership of Major General Charles W. G. Rich, the Test Director, and Brigadier General Harry Kinnard, the Division Commander, the group worked to formulate a unit that could move one-third of the division's infantry battalions and supporting units in one single helicopter lift.
 The unit operated out of Fort Benning, Georgia.

 The testing process proved highly successful and on 1 July 1965 the group was reassigned to the 1st Cavalry Division (Airmobile) when the assets of the 11th Air Assault Division and the 2nd Infantry Division were merged into a single unit.
 Within several months the division deployed to South Vietnam.

 The mission of the 1st Cavalry was to "fight battles of movement, ranging swiftly to places where they are needed."
 Secretary of Defense Robert S. McNamara described the new 428 helicopter-equipped 1st Cavalry Division as "an entirely new approach to the conduct of land battle which will result in the exploitation of the principle of surprise to an unprecedented degree."

 As part of the 1st Cavalry, the 11th Aviation Group controlled the 227th Aviation Battalion (Assault Helicopter), 228th Aviation Battalion (Medium Helicopter) and 229th Aviation Battalion (Assault Helicopter), whose helicopters were the lifeblood of the Army's first airmobile division.
 The group also included the 11th Aviation Company (General Support), 17th Aviation Company (Airmobile Light) and 478th Aviation Company (Heavy Helicopter).

 From 1965 through 1968 the 11th Aviation Group saw combat in the I and II Corps areas of South Vietnam.
-The Group was awarded the Presidential Unit Citation for the Pleiku Campaign of 1965 and the Meritorious Unit Commendation for the period September 1965 to November 1966.
+The Group was awarded the Presidential Unit Citation for the Pleiku campaign of 1965 and the Meritorious Unit Commendation for the period September 1965 to November 1966.
 In 1968, the Group moved to Phước Vĩnh Base Camp in III Corps and remained there until early 1971 where the Group was awarded the Valorous Unit Award for the period 6 May 1969 through 1 February 1970.

 In February 1971 the Group was assigned to the 1st Aviation Brigade and redeployed to Marble Mountain Army Airfield near Da Nang; it was officially released from the 1st Cavalry Division on 5 May 1971.
 In August 1972 the Group departed Marble Mountain Army Airfield and resettled at Da Nang Air Base.